Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

     * What are the first step to take
     * What are the problems identified
     * What you like of this event and what are the problems and where there is an improvement margin
-* Probably it’s to soon for a time line but a draft can be very helpful
+* Probably it’s too soon for a timeline but a draft can be very helpful

 T> Don’t forget to do yearly reports, campaign reports or other kind of reports.
 They are useful to show the status and how much community is healthy, they are easy to share online and improve the project brand.

 ## Why you need a script for your next event

 This is something that I learned in Mozilla, with new volunteers at their first public event or talking the first time from the booth.
-The big issue was everytime they didn’t know what to reply to X or Y, so how can you help them to be more comfortable?
+The big issue was every time they didn’t know what to reply to X or Y, so how can you help them to be more comfortable?
 Quite easy, do a list of topics with a recap about the status or description to share before the events, in this way the volunteers have a reference to study, they learn something new and you are more relaxed during the event.
 About the topic: it is on you, usually they are chosen from: the most famous, the most discussed on internet, the biggest new features, a common issue and also the frequently asked questions.